Solar neutrino problem: Resolution

 The solar neutrino problem was resolved with an improved understanding of the properties of neutrinos.
 According to the Standard Model of particle physics, there are three flavors of neutrinos: electron neutrinos, muon neutrinos, and tau neutrinos.
 Electron neutrinos are the ones produced in the Sun and the ones detected by the above-mentioned experiments, in particular the chlorine-detector Homestake Mine experiment.

 Through the 1970s, it was widely believed that neutrinos were massless and their flavors were invariant.
 However, in 1968 Pontecorvo proposed that if neutrinos had mass, then they could change from one flavor to another.
 Thus, the "missing" solar neutrinos could be electron neutrinos which changed into other flavors along the way to Earth, rendering them invisible to the detectors in the Homestake Mine and contemporary neutrino observatories.

 The supernova 1987A indicated that neutrinos might have mass because of the difference in time of arrival of the neutrinos detected at Kamiokande and IMB.
 However, because very few neutrino events were detected, it was difficult to draw any conclusions with certainty.
 If Kamiokande and IMB had high-precision timers to measure the travel time of the neutrino burst through the Earth, they could have more definitively established whether or not neutrinos had mass.
 If neutrinos were massless, they would travel at the speed of light; if they had mass, they would travel at velocities slightly less than that of light.
-Since the detectors were not intended for supernova neutrino detection, this could not be done.
+Since the detectors were not intended for supernova neutrino detection, they didn't have precise timing and this could not be done.

 Strong evidence for neutrino oscillation came in 1998 from the Super-Kamiokande collaboration in Japan.
 It produced observations consistent with muon neutrinos (produced in the upper atmosphere by cosmic rays) changing into tau neutrinos within the Earth: Fewer atmospheric neutrinos were detected coming through the Earth than coming directly from above the detector.
-These observations only concerned muon neutrinos.
-No tau neutrinos were observed at Super-Kamiokande.
-The result made it, however, more plausible that the deficit in the electron-flavor neutrinos observed in the (relatively low-energy) Homestake experiment has also to do with neutrino mass.
+These observations concerned only muon neutrinos; no tau neutrinos were observed at Super-Kamiokande.
+The result made it more plausible that the deficit in the electron-flavor neutrinos observed in the (relatively low-energy) Homestake experiment also had to do with neutrino mass and flavor-changing.

 One year later, the Sudbury Neutrino Observatory (SNO) started collecting data.
 That experiment aimed at the 8B solar neutrinos, which at around 10 MeV are not much affected by oscillation in both the Sun and the Earth.
 A large deficit is nevertheless expected due to the Mikheyev–Smirnov–Wolfenstein effect as had been calculated by Alexei Smirnov in 1985.
 SNO's unique design employing a large quantity of heavy water as the detection medium was proposed by Herb Chen, also in 1985.
-SNO observed electron neutrinos, specifically, and all flavors of neutrinos, collectively, hence the fraction of electron neutrinos.
+SNO observed electron neutrinos specifically, and all flavors of neutrinos collectively, hence the fraction of electron neutrinos could be calculated.
 After extensive statistical analysis, the SNO collaboration determined that fraction to be about 34%, in perfect agreement with prediction.
-The total number of detected 8B neutrinos also agrees with the then rough predictions from the solar model.
+The total number of detected 8B neutrinos also agrees with the then-rough predictions from the solar model.